Marco-Lind-ChasAcademy/DimmerLib/README.md

 - Test conflicting pins to ensure thread safety: DONE
 - Make button and ISR for debug mode (for serial prints, so that they don't always run): DONE
 - Add some sort or standardized way to schedule vTaskDelays in main. vTaskDelay(num_of_delays - 1): DONE
-- Add function or macro for task initialization in main?
+- Add function or macro for task initialization in main: DONE
 - Update README
+- Replace delayMicroseconds with something more optimized...?

 # DimmerLib library